linz/basemaps/docs/api/empty-tiles.md

 ## 200 Transparent Image

-Serve a valid image in the request format for example if a client requests a png serve a fully transparent PNG back to the user
+Serve a valid image in the request format (e.g. WebP, JPEG, or PNG).
+For example if a client requests a PNG, serve a fully transparent PNG tile.

 Pros: